renaissance-publishing/renaissance/chapters/01-background.md

         military keeps large bandit problems from cropping up -- most of the time, at least
-    -   slay monsters: most "monsters" are your neighbors, and the ones that aren\\'t, the military deals with
+    -   slay monsters: most "monsters" are your neighbors, and the ones that aren't, the military deals with

 -   You might: